shadowpeak100/startup/README.md

 Websocket functionality conveys when a user uploads a new song on the "new" page.
 When a user uploads a song, a message pops up "new song uploaded new song: <Title here> just added, check it out!"
 This allows users to see when new items of interest are added so they can be amongst the first to check out the new hits!

+## Database connections ##
+4/15/24

+Website now can store credentials and allow users to sign in/out.
+Only signed in users can upload a new song under the "new" page.
+Going to "all" fetches the uploaded songs from the database.
+Passwords are stored securely using Bcrypt and security protocols are now in place, we set auth cookies and a username in local memory.